maxgironcodes/sailthru-phoenix-ads/README.md

 ------------------------------------------

 ### 6. Run "Test"
-Send an email using the test versions of the AM / PM templates. **Multiple emails are now be separated by commas.** (Comma-separated certainly feels more natural; working on it!)
+Send an email using the test versions of the AM / PM templates. **Multiple emails are now be separated by commas.**

 ------------------------------------------